Skip to content

 Quantity is the number of requests that will be sent.

-Parallelism is the maximum degree of parallel requests at the same time.
+Parallelism determines the number of requests running at the same time.

 Delay is the waiting time between the end of a request and the beginning of the next one.